-Understanding Treatment Options for Thyroid Eye Disease
+Understanding Treatments for Thyroid Eye Disease

 Thyroid Eye Disease (TED), also known as Graves’ orbitopathy, is a condition where the immune system attacks the muscles and other tissues around the eyes.
 This can lead to inflammation, swelling, and a range of uncomfortable feelings.